Jean Riboud, Legendary Oil Executive

 Under Riboud, Schlumberger often was praised as being one of the best managed businesses in the world.

-Schlumberger said Riboud died Sunday night at his home in Paris.
-He is survived by his wife, Krishna, who comes from a wealthy Bombay family; a son, Christophe, who heads a public opinion polling company; and three grandchildren.
+Schlumberger announced at its New York headquarters that Riboud died Sunday at his home in Paris.
+He is survived by his wife, Krishna, a son, Christophe, and three grandchildren.

 Riboud was a lieutenant in the French Army in the early part of World War II.
-He later joined the French Resistance, was taken prisoner and survived two years at the Buchenwald concentration camp before he was released by American forces in May 1945.
+He later joined the French Resistance, was taken prisoner and survived two years at Buchenwald before he was released by American forces in May 1945.

 He joined Schlumberger is May 1951 as an assistant to Marcel Schlumberger, a co-founder of the group.
 He was named president and chief executive in May 1965 and became chairman of the board in March 1972.